MtnBiker/Photo-Renaming-gpsCoords/README.md

 The GPS info adding is tricky.
 All GPS devices (AFAIK) use UTM.
 Most cameras can be set to any time (zone).
 I used to just set my camera to UTM, but then one of the more recent one allowed viewing the photos or downloading to an iPhone; but doing so set the time to local time.

+I am currently (2024) using the GaiaGPS iOS app to create my gpx track.
+That means I have the app running all the time (can be detrimental to battery life).
+And downloading the track is a multi-step process.
+And to save the script from processing all my tracks I have to move the older tracks to another folder.

 ## Dependencies

 mini_exiftools, a Ruby script, to connect with the Perl script ExifTool by Phil Harvey, http://www.sno.phy.queensu.ca/~phil/exiftool/, but has a Windows executable and a Mac OS X package installer available.
 This is a fantastic, well-maintained package to manipulate photo file EXIF data.

 Requires the app Pashua for some of the GUI.
 However the script is initiated from the command line (or equivalent.
 I run from TextMate and Nova or the command line).
+Pashua 0.11 was released on 04/14/2018 and the developer says he is no longer supporting it, but it still works.
+At some point I need to use a more modern approach. https://www.bluem.net/pashua-docs-latest.html Thank you Carsten Blüm, https://www.bluem.net/ and Apple for a system that keeps apps working for a long time.

 ### Notes